 What is the Compound Growth Rate?

-The compound growth rate is a measure used specifically in business and investing contexts that determine the growth rate over multiple time periods.
+The compound growth rate is a measure used specifically in business and investing contexts, that indicates the growth rate over multiple time periods.
 It is a measure of the constant growth of a data series.
 The biggest advantage of the compound growth rate is that the metric takes into consideration the compounding effect.
 Thus, it is especially significant in the assessment of returns from investments.

 Unlike average growth rates that are prone to volatility levels, compound growth rates are not affected by volatility.
-Therefore, it is more relevant in the comparison of different data series.
+Therefore, they are more relevant in the comparison of different data series.

 Understanding the Compound Annual Growth Rate (CAGR)

 The compound annual growth rate (CAGR) is one of the most frequently used metrics in financial analysis and financial modeling.
-In financial models, the CAGR is calculated for important operational metrics such as EBITDA, and capital expenditures (capex) and revenue.
-Also, the CAGR can be used in the forecasting of financial metrics as a future growth rate.
+In financial models, the CAGR is calculated for important operational metrics such as EBITDA, and also for capital expenditures (capex) and revenue.
+Also, the CAGR can be used for the forecasting of future growth rates.

 However, one should be careful in using the compound growth rate in financial analysis.
 The metric smooths the historical data, omits the effect of volatility, and implies the steady growth of the data series.
-Due to the abovementioned reasons, the compound growth rate must be used together with some other metrics, and the context of the given situation must always be considered.
+Due to those reasons, the compound growth rate should best be used together with some other metrics, and the context of the given situation must always be considered.